guillermo377/MindVault-Mobile/README.md

 *   **Memory Hygiene:** The app does not cache passwords in persistent storage.
 Once you close the app, the data is gone.

 ## ☕ Support the Project
-Mind Vault is free and open source.
+MindVault is free and open source.
 If you find it useful, you can support its development:

 [💙 Donate via PayPal](https://paypal.me/MindVaultDev)